 Across 60 GEO audit queries, Edelman appears in 65% — nearly twice its nearest competitor.
 That is the headline.
 The structural finding: Finn Partners and Ruder Finn, both independents, now outrank FleishmanHillard and Ketchum in AI-generated recommendations.
 AI engines are surfacing the "independent premium" narrative without being prompted.

-Edelman appears in 65% of all AI queries — nearly 2× its nearest competitor.
+Edelman appears in 65% of AI engine answers — nearly twice the next agency.

 Brand-name visibility in AI engines is not the same thing as media visibility.
 Network agencies that dominate share-of-voice in the press do not automatically inherit it in AI output.
 The agencies that have invested in citation density, methodology pages, and AI-readable formats are the ones showing up in the answers buyers see first.